Graduate Assistantships and Scholarships

 A limited number of graduate assistantships are available to qualified graduate students.
 Interested students should contact their graduate coordinator to determine the availability of assistantships.
 All hiring decisions are made by the department in which the assistantship is located.
 To be eligible to receive a graduate assistantship, the student must satisfy the following requirements:

-- Must be a fully matriculated, degree-seeking, graduate student; certification students are not eligible, and provisionally accepted students are not eligible unless the provisions are removed before the semester begins.
-Exceptions must be approved by the Dean of Graduate Studies.
+- Be a fully matriculated, degree-seeking, graduate student; certificate or certification students are not eligible, and provisionally accepted students are not eligible unless the provisions are removed before the semester begins.
+Exceptions must be approved by the Dean of The Graduate School.

-Information regarding work hours, tuition remission, and stipends for graduate assistantships may be found on the Office of Graduate Studies website.
+Information regarding work hours, tuition remission, and stipends for graduate assistantships may be found www.wcupa.edu/gradassistantships/.

 Maintaining graduate assistantships requires students to demonstrate both satisfactory performance in meeting assigned hours, dates, and responsibilities, as well as good academic standing.

 Students awarded graduate assistantships who fail to maintain good academic standing (minimum GPA of 3.0) or who fail to demonstrate satisfactory job performance will have their assistantships revoked or will not have them renewed.
 This policy includes grades received for courses taken during summer and winter sessions.
 Departments may stipulate higher academic standards for maintaining assistantships.

 Graduate assistants must schedule for and maintain active enrollment in the appropriate number of graduate credits throughout the terms of their contract.
 Schedule changes could result in a financial penalty up to and including the full cost of the tuition waiver.

 Residence Hall Graduate Assistants